rrsg2020/data_submission/README.md

 ## Before Submitting

-We ask for three things to be submittied:
+We ask for three things to be submitted:

 1. Folder container all raw data exported directly from scanner, if possible (e.g. DICOM)
    * This is to preserve any header information that could be lost when converting or manually writing the YAML file.